What advice would you give other students?

 Course DescriptionInvestigating Cyberculture

 This course will examine the contemporary transformation in human interaction via computer technologies.
 Topics investigated through reading and research include: new concepts of space and time; electronic subjectivity and anonymity; new representations of gender, race and class; emergence of new forms of expression; glocalization and the trend in networked individualism and the impact of hypertext and multimedia technologies on human thinking and learning.
 Prerequisite: SOCI 101 or permission from the instructor.
-3 credits (3 lecture hours), fall semester These credits count toward the Social Sciences (list C) requirements for graduation.
+3 credits (3 lecture hours), fall semester This course satisfies the Liberal Arts and Sciences requirement and the SUNY General Education Requirement for Social Science.